How to Get Cat Hair Off of Blankets and Sheets

 Using velvet-soft blankets – Some cat owners claim these are actual magnets for cats, most likely due to their fuzzy, inviting texture that cats can’t resist.
 If you choose this option, test the size and how your cat reacts.

-Some cats will sit even on smallest uncovered bed portions, straight on the sheet or blanket, while others will sleep on the new velvet blanket you set in place, especially for them.
-If your cat gets accustomed to the blanket, it's a guaranteed method to keep cat hair off the bed.
+Some cats will sit even on the smallest uncovered bed portions, straight on the sheet or blanket, while others will sleep on the new velvet blanket you set in place, especially for them.
+If your cat gets accustomed to the blanket, it’s a guaranteed method to keep cat hair off the bed.